Catalog Search Results

 Description

 No religion in the modern world is as feared and misunderstood as Islam.
 It haunts the popular Western imagination as an extreme faith that promotes authoritarian government, female oppression, civil war, and terrorism.
-Karen Armstrong's short history offers a vital corrective to this narrow view.
-The distillation of years of thinking and writing about Islam, it demonstrates that the world's fastest-growing faith is a much richer and more complex...
+The author's short history offers a vital corrective to this narrow view.
+The distillation of years of thinking and writing about Islam, it demonstrates that the world's fastest-growing faith is a much richer and more complex phenomenon...

 Author